 - You will have access to the priority Vatican entrance, which will save you the hassle of waiting in entry lines.

 - In addition to the Vatican Museums and Sistine Chapel, you will also have priority access to St. Peter's Basilica, the largest church in the world.

-Explore the legendary St. Peter’s Basilica with the help of a professional tour guide and marvel at the works of Renaissance masters that adorn its walls.
+Explore the legendary St. Peter’s Basilica in Rome with the help of a professional tour guide and marvel at the works of Renaissance masters that adorn its walls.
 Standard Vatican tickets do not include entry to St. Peter’s Basilica so you need to purchase separate tickets or opt for a guided tour of the Vatican to gain access to this historic church.
-If you wish to avoid queues, you can opt for a guided tour of the Vatican as it allows you direct entry into the basilica from the Sistine Chapel.
-However, it is to be noted that this entrance is now closed in light of the Coronavirus crisis.
+If you wish to avoid queues, you can opt for a guided tour of the Vatican as it allows you direct entry into the basilica.

 Why go for these tickets?

 - A professional guide will show you around St. Peter’s Basilica, allowing you access to the holiest of Catholic shrines.